Clkwong3/e-commerce-backend-engine/README.md

 # e-commerce-backend-engine

-"E-Commerce Backend Engine" is a project dedicated to constructing the essential infrastructure for a robust and functional e-commerce website's back end.
+Construct the essential infrastructure for a robust and functional e-commerce website's back end.

+## Starter Code:

+Provided in the module Challenge's folder